flowchain/node-p2p-chord/README.md

 $ node node0.js				; start the the virtual node
 ```

-To join a existing node.
+To connect a subsequent node in order to join the existing p2p network.

 ```
 $ export HOST=192.168.0.100	; the IP address for this Chord node to listening to